 This REP policy was established and is regularly reviewed by the Research and Research Training Committee within the Melbourne School of Psychological Sciences (MSPS) and by the MSPS Chair of Ethics.
 The current guidelines are designed to ensure maximum benefit and protection for researchers and participants.
-The REP is overseen by the REP Convenor independently of the first-year psychology teaching team.
+The REP is overseen by the REP Convenor independently of the psychology undergraduate teaching team staff.

 The REP has three main aims:

-- To give first-year psychology students an understanding of how empirical psychology research is conducted by participating in research projects conducted within MSPS.
+- To give undergraduate psychology students an understanding of how empirical psychology research is conducted by participating in research projects conducted within MSPS.

-- To give postgraduate and fourth-year students appropriate training in research ethics and management, by conducting research with appropriate academic supervision.
+- To give fourth-year and postgraduate students appropriate training in research ethics and management, by conducting research with appropriate academic supervision.

 - To provide MSPS staff and research students an avenue for recruiting research participants.